torolocos/react-rtc/CONTRIBUTING.md

 ### Overview

-Repository has `main` branch.
+The Repository has `main` branch.

 ### Merging and review process

-Before merge this criteria should be met:
+Before merging these criteria should be met:

 - Every PR has to be approved by at least 1 other person.
 - There should be no unresolved comments in the PR.
-- PR title should adhere to "Merge message format" rules stated below.
+- PR title should adhere to the "Merge message format" rules stated below.
 - PR description template has to be filled out.

 After all criteria for merging are met then anyone (even the author) can merge.
 Please follow strictly these rules for merging:

-- Use "Squash and merge" option.
+- Use the "Squash and merge" option.
 - Merge message has to follow rules described below in section "Merge message format".

 ### Merge message format